keep-community/tbtcswaps/README.md

 ### Centralized swaps
 It would be possible to build a centralized system that just receives tBTC on an address and sends on/off-chain bitcoin to some other address, essentially a copy of all these swapping services such as changelly or changenow.
 That would be completely centralized, but it would provide some extra benefits:
-- It would be directly usable for users that have wallets that are not web3-enabled (wallets that only let you send eth/erc20)^[1]
+- It would be directly usable for users that have wallets that are not web3-enabled (wallets that only let you send eth/erc20, also see the 'Protocol for send-only wallets' section in Appendix)
 - It's easier to use than all the other alternatives (only requires sending money to an address)
 - It would be a little bit more private as all the parameters of the swaps wouldn't need to be logged on a public smart contract

 On the other side, it would be completely centralized, trust-full and wouldn't allow diverse parties to compete for the lowest fees.

-With that said, users would only need to trust it during the short period of time when a transaction is being processed, and I'd make the server provide a signed message specifying all the parameters of the request, which would serve as a fraud proof if the service ever behaved incorrectly^[2].
+With that said, users would only need to trust it during the short period of time when a transaction is being processed, and I'd make the server provide a signed message specifying all the parameters of the request, which would serve as a fraud proof if the service ever behaved incorrectly (see the 'Fraud proof protocol' section in Appendix).
 With this, it would only be possible for the service to cheat at a single point in time.

 In any case, due to the large usage that these kind of services have experienced along with the extremely low probability of one of them integrating tBTC I wuld be down to build one an integrate it into this product if the community likes the idea.